-Honor Code
+Alvernia Honor Code

 Alvernia University's mission includes developing ethical leaders with moral courage.
 To uphold that mission, members of the Alvernia community promise to act in ways that are honest and principled and bring honor to the university.

 As members of the Alvernia community, we commit to uphold the highest academic standards, based on honesty, trust, fairness, respect, and responsibility.
-We promise to act with the highest degree of integrity and moral courage in regard to our behavior and those we observe.
+We promise to act with moral courage in regard to our behavior and those we observe.

-Breaches of honesty include (but are not limited to):
+Breaches of honesty include but are not limited to: